xen-troops/meta-xt-prod-devel-rpi5/README.md

 # meta-xt-prod-devel-rpi5

-The Xen-Troops RPI 5 Xen demonstration project is intended to demonstrate how RPI 5 can be used to run with Xen which includes the following images:
+The Xen-Troops RPI 5 Xen demonstration project is intended to demonstrate how RPI 5 can be used to run Xen, which includes the following images:

-* Zephyr operated control domain which is a thin Zephyr Dom0 `zephyr-dom0-xt` application with shell and SD-card storage support (SDHC).
+* Zephyr-operated control domain, which is a thin Zephyr Dom0 `zephyr-dom0-xt` application with shell and SD-card storage support (SDHC).
 It also supports dom0less functionality.
-  This domain is resposible for Xen domains control.
+  This domain is responsible for Xen domains control.
-  It includes xen-tools library which gives an ability to control other domains.
+  It includes xen-tools library, which gives the ability to control other domains.
-* Linux operated driver domain.
-This domain managing hardware and provides access to some of this hardware to other domains using PV backends.
-It has access to USB and rootfs is placed on USB storage.
+* Linux-operated driver domain.
+This domain manages hardware and provides access to some of this hardware to other domains using PV backends.
+It has access to USB and rootfs, which is placed on USB storage.
 * A set of domains to be started from the control domain.
-* NVME stogage support as DomD rootfs.
+* NVME storage support as DomD rootfs.

-Once Zephyr control domain booted it can start other guest domains.
+Once the Zephyr control domain is booted, it can start other guest domains.

-The Zephyr Dom0 `zephyr-dom0-xt` provides following guest domain configurations:
+The Zephyr Dom0 `zephyr-dom0-xt` provides the following guest domain configurations:

 - **rpi_5_domd**: The Xen guest domain configuration which uses real RPI5 GPIO HW ``/soc/gpio@7d517c00``.
-It's based on the Zephyr Blinky sample.
+It is based on the Zephyr Blinky sample.
 - **rpi_5_domu**: The Xen guest domain configuration that starts the Xen guest domain without using real RPI5 HW.
 It's based on Zephyr samples/synchronization sample.
-- **helloworld_xen-arm64**: The Xen guest domain configuration without using real RPI5 HW which starts Unikraft kernel.
+- **helloworld_xen-arm64**: The Xen guest domain configuration that does not use real RPI5 HW and starts a Unikraft kernel.
 It is based on "Unikraft helloworld" and "monkey" examples.
-- **linux_pv_domu**: The Linux based Xen guest domain with initrams and PV network support.
+- **linux_pv_domu**: The Linux-based Xen guest domain with initramfs and PV network support.

 #### Fetching

 You can clone this whole repository, or download it as an archive.
-During the build few directories will be created and additional dependencies will be fetched into them.
+During the build, a few directories will be created, and additional dependencies will be fetched into them.
-The build system will create build directory `yocto/` for yocto's meta-layers, and `zephyr/` for the Dom0 with Zephyr OS.
+The build system will create a build directory `yocto/` for Yocto's meta-layers, and `zephyr/` for the Dom0 with Zephyr OS.

 #### Building

 Moulin is used to generate Ninja build file: `moulin rpi5.yaml`.
-This project provides number of additional parameters.
-You can check them with `--help-config` command line option:
+This project provides a number of additional parameters.
+You can check them with the `--help-config` command line option:

 ```